 Tour deposit fully refundable up to 60 days prior to departure

 International touring can involve a considerable amount of walking and stair climbing in the places visited and it is important that all tour participants have a level of physical fitness that allows them to take part in this activity without the need of assistance from others.

 Tour Operator: Travelrite International Pty Ltd, License number 30858 (ABN 64 005 817 078) is the tour operator.

 Tour Costs: The tour costs are based on airfare, general transport, and accommodation costs at 1/2/21.
 Travelrite reserves the right to alter the costs if any of these factors change, giving any passenger that has booked the right to withdraw with full refund of monies paid or modify arrangements.
 No alterations to price will be made within 75 days of the start of the tour.

 Deposit and Payment: A deposit of $800 per passenger for is required at the time of booking.
 Full payment will be required 75 days before departure of the tour.
 A 1.5% administration fee will be charged on payments made by credit card.

 Cancellation Charges: * Cancellation conditions don’t apply for clients with future cruise/tour credits.
 Cruise/tour credits are non-refundable.
-Cancellations within 75 days of departure will result in the loss of all monies paid.
-Cancellation outside 75 days from departure will result in a cancellation fee of the deposit.
+Cancellations received in writing 61 or more days from the date of departure will result in deposit being refunded.
+Cancellations received 60 or fewer days before departure will result in a loss of all monies paid.

 Travel Insurance: Travel insurance is recommended to cover the costs of cancellation fees due to illness, death in family, etc.